Heat Network Regulation and Zoning

 It will be an offence to carry out either role without authorisation and so it’s essential that landowners understand their compliance obligations and the consequences of failing to meet them.

-The papers across are kept up to date as new legislation and consultation responses are published.
-They reflect the latest consultations released in August 2025.
+The papers across are kept up to date as new legislation, consultation responses and guidance are published.
+They reflect the latest consultations and guidance released in September 2025.

 Heat network regulation